 But I carefully watch alcohol my intake.
 To be honest, it is not much different than I how drink socially at home anyway.
 I don’t like feeling out of control so I always try to be in control.
 It’s even more important to be in control when you’re in a foreign country, traveling alone with no one to count on except yourself.

-Tips on drinking alone in bars: I like going early, before the crowds.
+Tips on drinking alone in bars: I like going early before the crowds.
 If I have to leave for the bathroom, I ask the bartender to keep my drink behind the bar.
-I always bring my Kindle with me, it’s a not-too-subtle way of saying “Don’t talk to me.
+I come to bars for the drinks and people watch, less to be social so I always bring my Kindle with me.
+It’s a not-too-subtle way of saying “Don’t talk to me.
 I’m enjoying myself too much.”

 I always get a local SIM card.